 The post-retiree mortality assumption is dependent upon the member's job category and gender.
 This assumption includes base rates which are automatically adjusted for future improvement in mortality using published Scale AA projected from the year 2000.
+Assumptions used in the July 1, 2015 valuation are RP-2000 male and female multiplied by 100 and 90 percent, respectively.

-The long-term expected rate of return on pension plan investments for actuarial purposes is based upon the 30 year capital market outlook at the end of the third quarter 2012.
-The actuarial long-term expected rates of return represent best estimates of arithmetic real rates of return for each major asset class and were developed in coordination with the investment consultant for the Retirement System Investment Commission (RSIC) using a building block approach, reflecting observable inflation and interest rate information available in the fixed income markets as well as Consensus Economic forecasts.
-The actuarial long-term assumptions for other asset classes are based on historical results, current market characteristics and professional judgment.

-The RSIC has exclusive authority to invest and manage the retirement trust fund's assets.
-As co-fiduciary of the System, statutory provisions and governance policies allow the RSIC to operate in a manner consistent with a long-term investment time horizon.
-The expected real rates of investment return, along with the expected inflation rate, form the basis for the target asset allocation adopted annually by the RSIC.
-For actuarial purposes, the long-term expected rate of return is calculated by weighting the expected future real rates of return by the target allocation percentage and then adding the actuarial expected inflation which is summarized in the following table.
+The long-term expected rate of return on pension plan investments for actuarial purposes is based upon the 30 year capital markets outlook at the end of the third quarter 2015.
+The long-term expected rates of returns represent assumptions developed using an arithmetic building block approach primarily based on consensus expectations and market based inputs.
+Expected returns are net of fees.
+The expected returns, along with the expected inflation rate, form the basis for the revised target asset allocation adopted beginning January 1, 2016.
+The long-term expected rate of return is produced by weighting the expected future real rates of return by the target allocation percentage and adding the expected inflation and is summarized in the following table.
 For actuarial purposes, the 7.50 percent assumed annual investment rate of return used in the calculation of the total pension liability includes a 4.75 percent real rate of return and a 2.75 percent inflation component.